networked-aframe/naf-janus-adapter/docs/janus-deployment.md

     nginx -t
     systemctl restart nginx

-You can do a quick check of your nginx conf
+You can do a quick check of your nginx conf.
-If you go to https://preprod.example.com/janus and it shows 403, then the websocket part is probably ok.
+If you go to https://preprod.example.com/janus and it shows the "403" number on the top left, it means the request reached janus, then the websocket part will probably be ok.
+If you get a 403 with an additional message, then you have an issue with your nginx conf.

 Go to https://preprod.example.com to access the example.